'Border closed' to irregular migration, Blinken says in Mexico meeting

 In seeking to use more domestic fuel, Lopez Obrador has also limited the growth of foreign renewable energy operators, which critics say affects Mexico’s obligations on climate emissions, a policy priority for Biden.

+In the meeting with Blinken, Mexican Foreign Minister Marcelo Ebrard said Mexico was looking for ways to meet its obligations in reducing greenhouse emissions, a government statement said.

-Economy Minister Tatiana Clouthier said during her meeting with Blinken that Lopez Obrador saw the new USMCA North American trade deal as a major tool for the post-coronavirus recovery and was willing to work with Biden on making supply chains more resilient to shocks like the pandemic.
+Economy Minister Tatiana Clouthier said during her talks with Blinken that Lopez Obrador saw the new USMCA North American trade deal as a tool for the post-coronavirus recovery and was willing to work with Biden on making supply chains more resilient to shocks like the pandemic.

+In the afternoon, Blinken turned to Canada, holding meetings with Prime Minister Justin Trudeau and Foreign Minister Marc Garneau.

-Reporting by Sharay Angulo in Mexico City and Humeyra Pamuk in Washington; Additional reporting by Daina Beth Solomon and Raul Cortes Fernandez in Mexico City; Writing by Frank Jack Daniel; Editing by Jonathan Oatis and Frances Kerry
+Reporting by Sharay Angulo in Mexico City and Humeyra Pamuk in Washington; Additional reporting by Daina Beth Solomon and Raul Cortes Fernandez in Mexico City; Writing by Frank Jack Daniel; Editing by Jonathan Oatis, Frances Kerry and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.